WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 ---

-## Exercise
+## Try It!

-Deploy your blog project live to Heroku.
+Deploy your dinosaur blog project live to Heroku.
 Do so by:

 1. Initializing a Heroku app in your project's directory.
 2. Use Git to add and commit your changes.